GovCMS automated installation

 5. Provision the content in production through theme settings

-For detailed instructions on content provisioning, see Content Provisioning for CivicTheme.
+For detailed instructions on content provisioning, see [Content provisioning for CivicTheme](https://docs.civictheme.io/installation/govcms-saas/govcms-content-provisioning).

 **Standard installation (with content provisioning):**